NoahBreedy/SpeedKeys/README.md

 # SpeedKeys
-This is a simple typing game made to help people become better faster typists
+This is a simple typing game made to help people become better faster typists  <br>
+You can try it out using this link [Speed Keys](https://speed-keys.vercel.app/)